pavan-postgres/pavanpostgres/README.md

 - 👋 Hi, I’m @pavanteja
-- 👀 I’m interested in Database Administration
+- 👀 I’m interested in Database Engineering / Automation
-- 🌱 I’m currently exploring / refactoring PostgreSQL
+- 🌱 I’m currently exploring / refactoring PostgreSQL and other services of AWS
 - 💞️ I’m looking to collaborate on Postgres,AWS,Kubernetes,Docker,Terraform,Jenkins
 - 📫 How to reach me pavan.postgresdba@gmail.com